fbpx

 Summer nights can be particularly chilly, catching many off guard.
 Packing versatile clothing — including layers, waterproof gear, and warm hats — is essential.

-By anticipating these weather shifts, you can continue to enjoy the park's splendors comfortably, no matter what Mother Nature has in store.
+By anticipating these weather shifts, you can enjoy the park's splendors comfortably, no matter what Mother Nature has in store.

 Mistake #5: Forgetting Bear Safety